Corrective Training in Singapore: What It Is and How It Works

 Corrective training can have long-term consequences for offenders, including:

-- Career and Family Disruption: Being incarcerated for a minimum of five years can disrupt an offender’s career and strain family relationships.
+3. Career and Family Disruption: Incarceration for at least five years can disrupt an offender’s career and strain family relationships.

 How Corrective Training Differs From Standard Imprisonment